 A perceived or potential conflict of interest between the interests of unitholders would arise if RBC GAM, as an investment fund manager, permitted certain unitholders to trade units of an investment fund, including the Fund, in a manner that negatively impacts the fund.
 Short term trading, which includes market timing and other frequent or excessive trading, can reduce an investment fund's return because the fund may be forced to hold additional cash in order to pay redemption proceeds or alternatively, to sell portfolio holdings at an inappropriate time, thereby incurring additional trading costs or negatively affecting the performance of the fund.
-RBC GAM manages this potential conflict of interest between its unitholders by enacting policies and procedures and applying rules on short term trading.
+RBC GAM manages this potential conflict of interest between its unitholders by enacting policies and procedures and applying rules on short term trading including charging short term trading fees in some circumstances.